MdAbdullahAnwar/Data-Fetching-Caching-and-Dynamic-React-Flows/README.md

 ## Overview

-This repository is a collection of **4 React tasks** designed to help you gain **hands-on experience** with:
+This repository is a collection of **4 React tasks** designed to gain **hands-on experience** with:

 - API data fetching
 - Caching strategies
-- Searching & filtering cached data
+- Searching and filtering cached data
 - Creating dynamic flow diagrams with **React Flow**

-Each task is implemented in its own folder, so you can run and test them independently.
+Each task is implemented in its own folder, so we can run and test them independently.

 ---